| Social

 Social

 entrepreneurs have existed throughout history.
-St. Francis of Assisi, the founder
+St. Francis

-of the Franciscan Order, would qualify as a social entrepreneur -- having built
+qualify as a social entrepreneur -- having built multiple

-Florence Nightingale created the first professional school for nurses and established
+Similarly, Florence Nightingale created the first professional

-standards for hygiene and hospital care that have shaped norms worldwide.
+and hospital care that have shaped norms worldwide.
 What

-is different today is that social entrepreneurship is developing into a mainstream
+is different today is that social entrepreneurship is

-vocation, not only in the United States, Canada, and Europe, but increasingly
+United States, Canada, and Europe, but increasingly in

-represents the leading edge of a remarkable development that has occurred across
+a remarkable development that has occurred across the

 -- David Bornstein